vinodjagwani/dry-cleaning-assignment/Readme.md

 ---

-This project calculate the guaranty time for the customer who will drop the cloths and will get the the cleaned clothes after give guaranty time.
+This project calculate the guaranty time for the customer who will drop the cloths and will get the the cleaned clothes after given guaranty time.

 #Get Started
 This application is based on maven project and using spring boot it can be run by maven command or directly invoking class "DryCleanGuarantyTimeApplication.java"